Skip to main content

 dui vs dwi dwai

-DUI vs. DWAI: Is there a Difference in Colorado?
+DUI vs. DWAI: Is There a Difference in Colorado?

-By Bail Bonds, News
+By Bail Bonds, Blog

 Under Colorado State law, any person is prohibited from driving a motor vehicle under the influence of alcohol or drugs or while the person's ability to drive has been impaired due to alcohol or drug consumption.
 These offenses are so-called "DUI" and DWAI" offenses.
 What Does DUI Mean?
 DUI stands for "Driving Under the Influence" of alcohol or drugs.
 The name itself means an individual has violated the law prohibiting a person from driving or operating any motor vehicle while intoxicated by alcohol or drugs.
 Additionally, drug impairment is limited…